- 13th Century

 Customers register deeds online

-The Land Registration etc. (Scotland) Act 2012 allows the introduction of electronic documents, signatures and registration, and the phasing out of the General Register of Sasines.
+The Land Registration etc. (Scotland) Act 2012 is brought in and allows the introduction of electronic documents, signatures and registration.
+It brings in the tools needed to phase out and replace the General Register of Sasines with the Land Register.

 Land Register Completion